Cross-domain Neural Pitch and Periodicity Estimation: Abstract

 \section{Abstract}

 Pitch is a foundational aspect of our perception of audio signals.
 Pitch contours are commonly used to analyze speech and music signals and as input features for many audio tasks, including music transcription, singing voice synthesis, and prosody editing.
 In this paper, we describe a set of techniques for improving the accuracy of widely-used neural pitch and periodicity estimators to achieve state-of-the-art performance on both speech and music.
 We also introduce a novel entropy-based method for extracting periodicity and per-frame voiced-unvoiced classifications from statistical inference-based pitch estimators (e.g., neural networks), and show how to train a neural pitch estimator to simultaneously handle both speech and music data (i.e., \textit{cross-domain} estimation) without performance degradation.
-While neural pitch trackers have historically been significantly slower than signal processing based pitch trackers, our estimator implementations approach the speed of state-of-the-art DSP-based pitch estimators on a standard CPU, but with significantly more accurate pitch and periodicity estimation.
-Our experiments show that an accurate, cross-domain pitch and periodicity estimator written in PyTorch with a hopsize of ten milliseconds can run 11.2x faster than real-time on a Intel i9-9820X 10-core 3.30 GHz CPU or 408x faster than real-time on a NVIDIA GeForce RTX 3090 GPU, without hardware optimization.
+Our estimator implementations run 11.2x faster than real-time on a Intel i9-9820X 10-core 3.30 GHz CPU---approaching the speed of state-of-the-art DSP-based pitch estimators---or 408x faster than real-time on a NVIDIA GeForce RTX 3090 GPU.
 We release all of our code and models as Pitch-Estimating Neural Networks (\texttt{penn}), an open-source, pip-installable Python module for training, evaluating, and performing inference with pitch- and periodicity-estimating neural networks.
 The code for \texttt{penn} is available at \texttt{\href{https://github.com/interactiveaudiolab/penn}{github.com/interactiveaudiolab/penn}}.